MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 ###### webapp

-The `src/webapp` dir contains a fiarly straightforward react-redux-epicMiddleware setup.
+The `src/webapp` dir contains a fairly straightforward react-redux-epicMiddleware setup.
 I personally like to have a separate dir for each component and container since this lets you also easily associate all sorts of local resources with your specific components such as css-module files, READMEs, testing files, and auxiliary functions and subcomponents that are nice to break out but unlikely to be used in any other component (and thus don't require/deserve their own dir).

 ```
 .